Tanner-Eischen/DissertAI/sapling_INTEGRATION.md

 ### Common Issues

-1. **Harper not initializing**
+1. **Sapling not initializing**
-   - Check browser console for WebAssembly support
+   - Check browser console for API connectivity
-   - Ensure harper.js package is properly installed
+   - Ensure API keys are properly configured
-   - Verify network connectivity for binary loading
+   - Verify network connectivity for API requests

-2. **TypeScript errors**
+3. **TypeScript errors**
-   - Ensure `src/types/harper.d.ts` is included in tsconfig
+   - Ensure `src/types/sapling.d.ts` is included in tsconfig
    - Check that typeRoots includes the types directory

 3. **Highlighting not working**